starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 #### description <!-- omit from toc -->
 Checks if this is the block in the next epoch this `operational_address` should attest to.
-Note: this function does not return the correct result if it is called in the same epoch that an attestation info update is done.
+Note: this function is not intended to be used in production, and is not guaranteed to return the correct result under all state conditions, please read the docs.
 #### emits <!-- omit from toc -->
 #### errors <!-- omit from toc -->
 #### logic <!-- omit from toc -->